makandra/katapult/README.md

 ### Model
-Takes a name and a block:
+Takes a name and a block.
+Generates a Rails model, a migration, and a spec.

     model 'Customer' do |customer|
       # customer.attr :name etc, see Attribute element
+      # customer.belongs_to :group, see Association element
     end

 #### Attribute
-Defined on Model.
-Takes a name and options:
+Defined on Model; takes a name and options.
+Adds a database field in the model migration, form fields in a WebUI, and configuration code in the model as needed.

     # Default type :string
     model.attr :name